Scores

 Tutorial gallery: available here

-Journal article: scores: A Python package for verifying and evaluating models and predictions with xarray
+Journal paper: scores: A Python package for verifying and evaluating models and predictions with xarray

 Overview